Couple at home doing home finances together

 Are short-term loans a perfect borrowing option?
 Not always.

 Depending on your credit rating and the kind of loan you're getting, the interest rate might be higher than you want.
 The interest rate on a payday loan is typically 400% or more.
-Personal loans, on the other hand, often have an interest rate between about 8% and 36%.
+Personal loan interest rates, on the other hand, tend to range from about 8% and about 36%.
 Also, some short-term lenders charge fees that add to your total cost.

 Short-term loans to avoid

 Some personal loans offer better terms than others.
-There are a few short-term lending options that you should avoid because they are known to be predatory.
+There are a few short-term lending options that you should try to avoid because they could be predatory.
 Predatory means the terms are unfair or abusive.
+These may include:

 • Payday loans (or cash advances)